cunger/escape-velocity/content/docs/nuctec/nuclear-reactions.md

 ## Beta decay

 Beta decay comes in two flavors, with beta particles being electrons and positrons from the nucleus.
+(Its origin is what makes an electron or positron a beta particle.)

 ## Beta minus ({{< katex "\beta^-" >}}) decay